elmarjuz/kroppie/README.md

 1. **Select Source Directory**: Choose your folder containing images.
 The output directory will automatically be set to `[source]/output` unless specified otherwise
 2. **Load Images**: The application will automatically load all supported image formats (jpg, png, bmp, gif, webp)
 3. **Navigate**: Use arrow keys or click on images in the sidebar to navigate
+4. **Adjust Image Zoom**: Use the zoom slider to resize the underlying image between crop size (0%) and original size (100%)
-4. **Add Captions**: Enter individual captions for each image, plus shared tags that apply to all images
+5. **Add Captions**: Enter individual captions for each image, plus shared tags that apply to all images
-5. **Position Crop Area**: Click and drag on the image to position the 512×512 crop area
+6. **Position Crop Area**: Click and drag on the image to position the 512×512 crop area
-6. **Crop & Save**: Use Ctrl+S to save the current crop (stays on image for multiple crops) or Ctrl+N to crop and move to next image
+7. **Crop & Save**: Use Ctrl+S to save the current crop (stays on image for multiple crops) or Ctrl+N to crop and move to next image
-7. **Multiple Crops**: You can create multiple crops from the same image - they'll be saved with unique names (image.jpg, image_crop2.jpg, etc.)
+8. **Multiple Crops**: You can create multiple crops from the same image - they'll be saved with unique names (image.jpg, image_crop2.jpg, etc.)

 ## Keyboard Shortcuts